-&lt;sup>307 Id. § 552(b)(6).
-See supra "Exemption 6: Personnel, Medical, and Similar Files."
+&lt;sup>314 Id. § 552(b)(6).
+See supra Exemption 6: Personnel, Medical, and Similar Files.

-&lt;sup>308 DOD v.
+$^{315}$ DOD v.
 Fed.
-Labor Relations Auth., 510 U.S. 487, 496 n.6 (1994); see also 3 HICKMAN & PIERCE, Jr., supra note 151, § 21.13, at 2234.
+Labor Relations Auth., 510 U.S. 487, 496 n.6 (1994); see also HICKMAN & PIERCE, Jr., supra note 147, § 21.13, at 2234.

-&lt;sup>309 5 U.S.C. § 552(b)(6) (emphasis added).
+&lt;sup>316 5 U.S.C. § 552(b)(6) (emphasis added).

-Id. § 552(b)(7)(C); Reporters Comm., 489 U.S. at 756; see also Pierce, Jr., supra note 154, at 396.
+&lt;sup>317 Id. § 552(b)(7)(C) (emphasis added); Reporters Comm., 489 U.S. at 756; see also PIERCE, Jr., supra note 150, at 396

-&lt;sup>311 See supra "Exemption 6: Personnel, Medical, and Similar Files"; DOJ GUIDE, EXEMPTION 6, supra note 275, passim.
-See, e.g., CREW v.
+&lt;sup>318 See supra Exemption 6: Personnel, Medical, and Similar Files; DOJ GUIDE, EXEMPTION 6, supra note 282, passim.

+&lt;sup>319 See, e.g., CREW v.
 DOJ, 746 F.3d 1082, 1091-96 (D.C.
 Cir.
 2014).

-Under Exemption 7(C), however, case-by-case balancing may be eschewed in favor of a categorical approach in some circumstances.
-See Reporters Comm., 489 U.S. at 776 (holding "that categorical decisions may be appropriate and individual circumstances disregarded when a case fits into a genus in which the balance characteristically tips in one direction").
-In Reporters Committee, the Supreme Court determined that there was a "substantial" privacy interest in "rap sheets"-records of individuals' criminal histories-which the Court described as publicly available but practically obscure.
-489 U.S. at 751,764, 780.
-In asserting the principle of "categorical balancing" in the Exemption 7(C) context, the Court explained that "[w]hen the
+&lt;sup>320 See Reporters Comm., 489 U.S. at 776 (holding "that categorical decisions may be appropriate and individual circumstances disregarded when a case fits into a genus in which the balance characteristically tips in one direction").

+&lt;sup>321 Id. at 751, 764, 780.

+&lt;sup>323 Id.; see Pierce, Jr., supra note 150, at 396 (writing that the Reporters Committee "Court adopted a 'categorical' approach by holding that rap sheets could not be obtained through the FOIA pursuant to this or any other request").

+Exemption 7(D)

-Exemption 7(D) applies to disclosures which "could reasonably be expected to disclose the identity of a confidential source," as well as to "information furnished by a confidential source" where "records or information [were] compiled by criminal law enforcement authority in the course of a criminal investigation or by an agency conducting a lawful national security intelligence investigation."
+Exemption 7(D) applies to disclosures of law enforcement material that "could reasonably be expected to disclose the identity of a confidential source," as well as to "information furnished by a confidential source" where "record[s] or information [were] compiled by criminal law enforcement authority in the course of a criminal investigation or by an agency conducting a lawful national security intelligence investigation."
 A source is "confidential" if the government expressly pledges to keep information supplied by the source in confidence or if "such an assurance could be reasonably inferred" from the circumstances.
 According to the Supreme Court's decision in DOJ v.
-Landano, "[a] source should be deemed confidential if the source furnished information with the understanding that the [agency] would not divulge the communication except to the extent [it] thought necessary for law enforcement purposes."
-While the Court in Landano rejected the government's argument that confidentiality is generally presumed simply because a source has worked with the FBI during a criminal investigation, it did hold that such a presumption may exist where "circumstances such as the nature of the crime investigated and the witness' relation to it support an inference of confidentiality."
+Landano, a "source should be deemed confidential if the source furnished information with the understanding that the [agency] would not divulge the communication except to the extent [it] thought necessary for law enforcement purposes."
+Although the Court in Landano rejected the government's argument that confidentiality is generally presumed simply because a source has worked with the FBI during a criminal investigation, it did hold that such a presumption may exist where "circumstances such as the nature of the crime investigated and the witness' relation to it support an inference of confidentiality."